redhat-developer/openshift-dd-ext/.github/ISSUE_TEMPLATE/feature-request-🤟🏻.md

 ---
 name: "Feature request \U0001F91F\U0001F3FB"
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
+enhancement: ""

 ---

-*Describe about the change you are requesting**
+**Describe about the change you are requesting**
 A short and clear description about the changes you want to make

 **Describe the solution you'd like**